White Sangria Mocktail

 Directions

-Fill glasses with ice, pour over the white sangria mocktail, and garnish with orange peel twists.
+Fill serving glasses with fresh ice, pour the sangria over the ice, and garnish with orange peel twists or a fresh citrus slice.
+Serve immediately while the drink is vibrant and effervescent.

 *Notes :